Crime & Investigation Network (Asian TV channel)

-Crime & Investigation Network (also known on promotions as "CI" and branded on-air and stylized as "Crime + Investigation") is a Southeast Asian pay television channel which focuses on crime, investigation and mystery programming.
+Crime & Investigation (also known on promotions as "CI" before 2017 and branded on-air and stylized as "Crime + Investigation", formerly Crime & Investigation Network) is a Southeast Asian pay television channel which focuses on crime, investigation and mystery programming.
 It is run by A+E Networks Asia, a joint-venture between A+E Networks and Astro Holdings Sdn Bhd and was launched on June 15, 2007.

-It was available initially in Malaysia, Brunei, Singapore, and Hong Kong and then from 2008 in the Philippines, Thailand and Indonesia.
+It was launched on June 15, 2007, available initially in Malaysia, Brunei, Singapore, and Hong Kong and then from 2008 in the Philippines, Thailand and Indonesia.
 It is also currently available in Taiwan via the CHT MOD IPTV service.
+It is based on the international versions of the channel which shares its name.